News

 Plastic Christmas trees

-Most artificial trees are made using plastics and some metal.
-The most common plastic is PVC used for its flame retardancy because it burns at high temperatures, making plastic Christmas trees safer.
+Most artificial trees are made using plastics derived from petroleum, and some metal.
+The most commonly used plastics are PVC and polyethylene (PE) used for their flame retardancy because they burn at high temperatures, making plastic Christmas trees safer.
 PVC is often stabilised using phthalates widely thought to have endocrine disrupting properties.
-Chemicals used in the manufacturing process of all plastic items including Christmas trees are released slowly into ambient air in a process known as offgassing; this is intensified in warm rooms when tree lights are attached to trees, warming the plastic up.

-Offgassing releases chemical substances into indoor air which can then be inhaled at low levels.
+Chemicals used in the manufacturing process of all plastic items, including Christmas trees, are released slowly into ambient air in a process known as offgassing; this happens when plastics and other materials release chemical substances into indoor air which can then be inhaled at low levels.
+This offgassing can be intensified in warm rooms when tree lights are attached to trees, warming the plastic up.
 To reduce this effect, ventilate your room whenever possible and stand the tree in a cooler spot.
 If you are buying a new Christmas tree, remove it from packaging and stand it outside or in a well-ventilated room or garage for as long as possible before using.

 More reading